coreairesearch/learnai/docs/index.md

 ## Explore.
 Learn.
 Innovate.

-Welcome to AI Insights, your hub for delving into the world of artificial intelligence.
+Welcome to LearnAI, your hub for delving into the world of artificial intelligence.
 Here, we explore cutting-edge AI technologies, share learning experiences, and contribute to the field through thoughtful research and discussion.

 ---